exapsy/peekprof/README.md

 # Peekprof

-Peekprof is a benchmarking tool used to profile process.
+Peekprof is a profiling tool used to profile process.

 ![Chart page](https://user-images.githubusercontent.com/9019120/134160444-e0db5160-14a5-460f-8d39-2737e246482d.png)

 ## Usage

-The benchmark is designed to run until the running process terminates.
-If you wish to terminate benchmark sooner, just interrupt the benchmark and it will safely terminate the program and write the results.
+The profiling is designed to run until the running process terminates.
+If you wish to terminate the profiler sooner, just interrupt the process and it will safely terminate the program and write the results.

 ```nosyntax
 Usage: peekprof {-pid <pid>|-cmd <command>} [-html <filename>] [-csv <filename>] [-printoutput]